danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 The plan was clear.
 What wasn't yet clear was how to prove that each phase hadn't broken anything.

-## The hard part: proving nothing broke
+## Proving nothing broke

 CSS refactors are risky: A `2px` layout shift, a slightly different `line-height`, a shadow that disappeared — small details that shape how polished a design feels, but easy to miss on a quick visual scan.

-You might think: won't browser-based tests catch this — Playwright, Capybara, Selenium?
-Not this kind.
-E2E tests verify *functionality*: can you click this button, does this form submit, does this page navigate correctly.
-They say nothing about whether the button looks right, whether the spacing changed, or whether a color was silently overridden.
+My first thought: won't browser-based tests catch this?
+Not quite.
+Most end-to-end testing tools verify *functionality*: can you click this button, does this form submit, does this page navigate to the intended destination.
+They say nothing about whether the button *looks* right or the spacing was changed.

 Second thought: I'll just check it manually — open a browser, click through the app, eyeball it.
 But the app isn't just one page.
 It has states that require interaction to reach: a navigation drawer that has to be opened, a list view that looks different when populated vs. empty, form states that are only visible after a specific dropdown selection.
 Doing that carefully after each of seven phases would be tedious.

 What I needed was automation — something that could navigate every meaningful app state and capture a screenshot of each, reproducibly, after every phase, and compare to a baseline.
-I'd initially looked into using the Chrome DevTools MCP server for this, but landed on [Playwright](https://playwright.dev/docs/api/class-playwright) as a better fit — its Node.js API is more token-efficient for agentic use than the DevTools protocol directly.
+I'd initially looked into using the Chrome DevTools MCP server for this, but landed on [Playwright](https://playwright.dev/docs/api/class-playwright) as a better fit — its Node.js API is more token-efficient for agentic use.

 That could handle capture.
 But a folder of PNGs doesn't tell you anything by itself.
 I needed something to *compare* them.
 The answer was already in the workflow: the same AI assistant making the CSS changes could also read screenshots.

 ## Capturing every state

-I asked Claude Code to write a script that would navigate through every meaningful app state, capture a screenshot of each, and save them to a directory — designed from the start to be re-run after every refactor phase.
+I asked Claude Code to write a Playwright script that would navigate through every meaningful app state, capture a screenshot of each, and save them to a directory.
 The first step was enumerating every meaningful state the app could be in — not just the page routes, but the transient states that require interaction to reach.
 For this app, that came to nine distinct states.

 The script drives the browser through all of them automatically — clicking navigation elements, filling out forms, waiting for transitions to fully settle, then saving a named PNG.
-The label passed on the command line determines the output directory, which is what makes the workflow reusable across phases:
+The argument passed on the command line determines the output directory, which is what makes the workflow reusable across phases:

 ```javascript
 const OUT_DIR = `scratch/css-reorg/screenshots/${process.argv[2] ?? 'run'}`;